 Invitation.
 Participants were invited by the GP practices in three winter seasons starting in December of the winter of 2020-2021, and for the next two seasons commencing recruitment in September each year.
 For each season recruitment ended in March or April of the subsequent year, season three ending recruitment in March 2022.
 An automated search identified lists of potentially eligible patients which were checked by practice staff to ensure suitability to receive an invitation, and were consented online.
 (See Appendix for more detail)

-Inclusion criteria: >=18 years old; one or more co-morbidity/risk factor (e.g. immune compromise due to serious illness or medication; heart disease; asthma/lung disease; diabetes; mild hepatic impairment; stroke/severe neurological problem; obesity (BMI >30); >3 RTIs in a normal year; aged >65 years).
+Inclusion criteria: >=18 years old; one or more co-morbidity/risk factor (e.g. immune compromise due to serious illness or medication; heart disease; asthma/lung disease; diabetes; mild hepatic impairment; stroke/severe neurological problem; obesity (BMI >30); aged >=65 years) AND/OR >3 RTIs in a normal year.

 Exclusion criteria.
 Terminal illness/palliative care; diagnosis of dementia; living in residential care; pituitary adenoma.
 Identified through patient self-report at screening: pregnant/breast-feeding; regular use of nasal sprays to prevent illness; allergy to nasal sprays; living in the same household as another participant; involved in the trial development phase; unable to access the internet.